-- 1. They must be able to record information accurately and clearly, communicate fluently in and understand the English language, and communicate effectively and sensitively with patients. - 2.
-Students must also be able to communicate effectively with other students and faculty in oral and written form, and where decisions based upon those communications may be made rapidly - 3.
-They must be able to effectively communicate with and supervise technical support staff. - 4.
+- 1. Students must be able to communicate with and understand patients in a clinical setting. - 2.
+They must be able to record information accurately and clearly, communicate fluently in and understand the English language, and communicate effectively and sensitively with patients. - 3.
+Students must also be able to communicate effectively with other members of the healthcare team in oral and written form, and in-patient care settings in which decisions based upon those communications may be made rapidly. - 4.
+They must be able to effectively communicate with and supervise technical support staff. - 5.
 Communication requirements include speech, reading, writing and computer literacy and skill at a professional level of competency.